fjcalzado/Asynchronous-Javascript/readme.md

 ![Call Stack animation](src/gif/call_stack_animated.gif)

 + ### Heap
   Large unestructured memory region to dynamically allocate objects.
-It is shared by whole program and a *garbage collector* will make sure to free what is not used anymore.
+It is shared by the whole program and a *garbage collector* will make sure to free what is not used anymore.
 + ### Queue
   Whenever an external context notify an event to our application (like in the case of asynchronous operations), it is pushed to a list of messages pending to be executed, together with its corresponding callback.
-A callback is just a function to be executed as a response of an event.
+A callback, in this context, can be understood as a function to be executed as a response of an event.
 + ### Event Loop
   When the call stack is emtpy, the next message in the queue is processed, this is called a '*tick*'.
 The processing of a message consists of calling the associated callback, and thus, creating an initial frame in the call stack.
 This initial frame may lead to subsequents frames.
 The message processing ends when the stack becomes empty again.
 This is called '*run-to-completion*'.

 ![Event Loop Tick animation](src/gif/event_loop_tick_animated.gif)

-So, while the queue is the storage of external notifications and its callbacks, the event loop is the mechanism to dispatch them.
-This mechanism follows a synchronous fashion: each message is processed completely before any other message is processed. **Callbacks will not be fired as soon as notified**, they must wait in the queue for their turn.
+So, while **the queue is the storage of messages (notifications) and its callbacks**, **the event loop is the mechanism to dispatch them**.
+This mechanism follows a synchronous fashion: each message is processed completely before any other message starts its processing.

+One important thing to note is that **callbacks will not be fired as soon as the message reaches the queue**, they must wait in the queue for their turn.
 This waiting time will depend on the number of pending messages as well as the processing time for each one.
+Although this seems very obvious, it explains the reason why the timing of asynchronous operations is not exact, they are attended in best effort mode.

 As we can imagine, event loop mechanism can lead to issues under the following scenarios:
 - Call stack don't get empty (heavy processing) and thus, it prevents the event loop to tick.
 - Multiple messages being pushed to the queue at a higher rate they are processed.
 - A message callback takes too long to finish running and stops event loop ticks.

-Most probably, **bottlenecks** are a mix of the three causes and they will end up **delaying all the execution flow**.
+Most probably, **bottlenecks** are a mix of these 3 causes and they will end up **delaying the execution flow**.
 On browsers, this means delaying renders and making the whole page seem slow.
-That is why the best tip in this regard is to **keep callbacks light**.
-Avoid code that makes your program starving of resources, let event loop to tick nicely.
+That is why the best tip in this regard is to **keep callbacks as light as possible**.
+In general, avoid code that makes your program starving of resources, let the event loop to tick nicely.

-<sup id="tfootnote2">[2](#sfootnote2)</sup> *What has been explained here is the theoretical model.
+<sup id="tfootnote2">[2](#sfootnote2)</sup> *Event loop explained here is the theoretical model.
 Real implementation in Javascript engines and browsers may be heavily optimized*.

 ## A quick note about Parallelism

-Eventhough Javascript has been designed with I/O in mind, it runs CPU intensive tasks as well.
+Eventhough Javascript has been designed with I/O in mind, of course it runs CPU intensive tasks as well.
 However, they can cause trouble if not handled correctly.
 Any processing intensive task may end up blocking our whole code execution, as explained in the previous section.

 Many efforts have been lately made to solve this issue.
 As a result, [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) and [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) were recently introduced to implement parallelism.
 CPU intensive applications will benefit from these features by enabling heavy operations to be computed in the background, in different threads.